Sources of American Law: An Introduction to Legal Research

 Although print versions are available, CALI and the authors strongly recommend using the eBook versions, as the material includes opportunities to visit websites as part of the student's study.

-A Teacher's Manual, revised for this Seventh Edition, is available for faculty; please use your CALI credentials to login for access.
+A Teacher's Manual, revised for this Eighth Edition, is available for faculty; please use your CALI credentials to login for access.

 Collections